Ultimate Furlough FAQs – Updated 18 August 2020

 Staff on unpaid leave since 1 March 2020 can be furloughed, once they return from their period of unpaid leave.
 If staff are unable to work due to caring responsibilities (e.g. childcare) they are eligible for furlough even if their job is not otherwise redundant.

-For staff on maternity leave, adoption leave, shared parental leave or paternity leave, the usual rules for statutory payments apply.
-If your staff return from these types of leave after 28 February 2020 and you wish to furlough them, the updated government guidance confirms that their furlough pay should be “calculated against their salary, before tax, not the pay they received whilst on statutory leave.”
+For staff on maternity leave, adoption leave, shared parental leave or paternity leave the usual rules for statutory payments apply.
+If your staff return from these types of leave and you wish to furlough them, the updated government guidance confirms that their furlough pay should be “calculated against their salary, before tax, not the pay they received whilst on statutory leave.”
+It has now been made clear that such individuals returning from statutory leave can be furloughed even if they had not been furloughed for the three week period prior to the end of June.

 Women on maternity leave must take the minimum maternity leave period off work (two or four weeks as relevant) following the birth of their child.
 Following this if they wish to return to work they can do so in line with the usual notice periods.
 This would constitute an end to their maternity leave.